Service provision for older homeless people with memory problems

 Output and impact

-We aim to inform dementia and social housing debates and practice.
-A full report will be published by the NIHR on the study’s findings.
-These will be shared with health, housing and social care service commissioners, managers and staff.
+A full report has been published by the NIHR on the study’s findings (see below).
+These have been shared with health, housing and social care service commissioners, managers and staff.